analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 Analog supports deploying on [Netlify](https://app.netlify.com/) with no additional configuration.

-To deploy on Netlify we can use the Netlify preset provide by Nitro
+To deploy on Netlify we can use the Netlify build preset.

 - Set the preset in the `vite.config.ts` file: